QuantEcon/lecture-source-py/source/rst/black_litterman.rst

-This asserts that :math:`{\sf T}` is an indirect utility function for a minimization problem in which an **evil agent** chooses a distorted probablity distribution :math:`\tilde \phi` to lower expected utility, subject to a penalty term that gets bigger the larger is relative entropy.
+This asserts that :math:`{\sf T}` is an indirect utility function for a minimization problem in which an **evil agent** chooses a distorted probability distribution :math:`\tilde \phi` to lower expected utility, subject to a penalty term that gets bigger the larger is relative entropy.